-- 1. Changes to these Rules and Regulations are adopted by the Examining Board of MWT. - 2.
-No changes are made that apply to the ongoing academic year, unless it can be reasonably assumed that the interests of the student will not be harmed as a result or the changes are necessary due to a statutory obligation.
+- 1. Changes to these Rules and Regulations are adopted by the BTO Examining Board. - 2.
+No changes are made that apply to the ongoing academic year, unless it can be reasonably assumed that the interests of students will not be harmed as a result or the changes are necessary due to a statutory obligation.

-Article 29.
+Article 31.
 Publication